When you are only making minimum payments on your student loans, it seems like the debt will never be paid off.

-By making the minimum payments, most of the check you send each month will go towards interest.
-That is the reason most “experts” recommend paying more than the minimum on your student loans.
+By making the minimum payments, most of your monthly payment will go towards interest.
+This is the reason most “experts” recommend paying more than the minimum on your student loans.
 Unfortunately, the realities of life sometimes make minimum payments the only possibility.

 If you are crafty about the way you pay, your money can go further.
 Try these three tips to get the maximum return for your payments.

 Student loan payments are usually due on the same day of each month.
 Giving your lender money early seems like an unpleasant thought.
 However, the sooner you make your payment, the less of a hit you will take on interest.